 A wide number of International airlines fly directly to Dar es Salaam, Kilimanjaro and Zanzibar including KLM, Swiss, Emirates, Egyptair, Etihad, Ethiopian Airlines, Oman Air, Qatar Airways, Turkish Airlines & FlyDubai.

-The UK Department of Health also recommends vaccinations against hepatitis A, Polio and Typhoid.
 Personal insurance is advised.
-Travelers arriving from, or via, countries where yellow fever is endemic will need a Certificate of Vaccination.
+Travellers arriving from, or via, countries where yellow fever is endemic will need a Certificate of Vaccination.

 What to Take

 Don’t forget the camera, camcorder and binoculars and take a torch for finding your way around your camp at night.
 Stock up with replacement batteries for all these goods.
 Take sun-glasses, hat, sun lotion, lip balm – and some insect repellent, it is better not to get stung even if you are taking anti-malaria tablets.
 It’s best to take any medicines required for the duration of the visit.
 A spare pair of glasses or contact lenses is also a good idea.
 Take plenty of film, it is difficult to obtain outside the main centres.

 Most safari airlines and air charter Companies limit baggage to a 10-15 kilo maximum.
 On safari soft canvas/leather baggage is recommended rather than hard shell suitcases.